Finding the True Frequent Itemsets: Previous work

 \citet{Webb07} proposes the use of established statistical techniques to control the probability of false discoveries.

 In one of these methods (called holdout), the available data are split into two parts: one is used for pattern discovery, while the second is used to verify the significance of the discovered patterns, testing one statistical hypothesis at a time.
-A new method (layered critical values) to choose the critical values when using a direct adjustment technique to control the FWER is presented by~\citet{Webb08} and works by exploiting the itemset lattice.
-The first method we present is inspired by the holdout technique, while the second can be used also when the dataset can not be split.
+A new method (layered critical values) to choose the critical values when using a direct adjustment technique to control the probability of false discoveries is presented by~\citet{Webb08} and works by exploiting the itemset lattice.
+The method we present instead identify a threshold frequency such that all the itemsets with frequency above the threshold are TFIs.
+There is no need to test each itemset separately and no need to split the dataset.

 \citet{LiuZW11} conduct an experimental evaluation of direct corrections, holdout data, and random permutations methods to control the false positives.
 They test the methods on a very specific problem (association rules for binary classification).